 *this post may contain Amazon or other affiliate links

 Your best source of antioxidants are going to come from your diet.
 Fruits and vegetables with deep rich colors are the healthiest.
-Deep dark leafy greens, beets, yellow squash and sweet potatoes, blueberries, and dark grapes are all great examples of antioxidant-rich foods which fight inflammation and nourish your cells which fight off infection and disease.
+Deep dark leafy greens, beets, red cabbage, and sweet potatoes, blueberries, and dark grapes are all great examples of antioxidant-rich foods which fight inflammation and nourish your cells which fight off infection and disease.

-Certain herbs in the adaptogen category build up your immune system when used regularly.
-Astragalus, reishi mushroom, amla powder, ashwagandha, and ginseng are all excellent for building health, strength, and energy.
-Add them to your smoothies, or stir into a little almond milk or hot water and drink daily while you're healthy.
+These herbs in the adaptogen category build up your immune system, when used regularly.
+Add these herbs to your smoothies, or stir into a little almond milk or hot water and drink daily while you're healthy.
 If you get sick, stop taking them, and don't resume until you're back in the swing of things again.

 Stress is damaging to your immune system, so make extra efforts to cultivate calm and mindfulness.
 Download a meditation app, and practice deep, slow breathing regularly.
-Instead of soda, drink relaxing teas like Daily Calm, Joyful Garden, or simply enjoy a cup of chamomile tea.
+Instead of soda, drink relaxing teas like Daily Calm, Lush Lavender, or simply enjoy a cup of chamomile tea.